Sadhna (film): Plot

 Professor Mohan (Sunil Dutt) is a morally upright, honest young man living with his beloved mother (Leela Chitnis), who is single-minded in her pursuit of one goal: her son's marriage.
 Mohan teaches literature and poetry at a nearby college.
-During one lesson about a nobleman who has fallen for a prostitute, he makes his feelings about dancing girls quite clear.
+During one lesson from a play composed by the medieval play-write, Shudraka about a nobleman who has fallen for a prostitute, he makes his abhorrent feelings about dancing girls quite clear.

 Not long after, his mother, who is running a fever, falls down the stairs in their home and is unconscious.
 The doctor is called, injections are given, the neighbors all come crowding in, and much shaking of the head ensues, but she finally regains her senses long enough to say this, that she wants him to get married.
 The doctor pronounces his judgment that with the medication, she will get better; but the packed-in neighbors are much more gloomy.
 They all file out, still muttering amongst themselves.

 One of the neighbors, Jeevan (Radhakrishan), has creditors hounding him, and he sees a little opportunity to make some money.
 He tells Mohan that he knows a girl who might be persuaded to pose as his fiancee for a few days, but her father will probably want money.
 Mohan, of course, is willing at this point to do anything and agrees to give Jeevan whatever he wants.
 Jeevan goes to see Champabai (Vyjayanthimala), a local prostitute.
 He negotiates a price with her for posing as Mohan's fiancee for the evening.
-She puts on a demure sari and he takes her to see his mother and meet Mohan.
-His mother wakes up long enough to bless her before falling back into a deep sleep.
+Reluctantly, she puts on an ordinary sari and he takes her to see his mother and meet Mohan.
+Champbai, who was introduced as 'Rajni' by Jeevan before his mother puts up a credible demure act so as to impress her.

-Champa, for her part, is unimpressed by either mother or son and mocks them when she gets home.
-Jeevan gives her money, which is promptly pocketed by the brothel owner Lallubhai (Manmohan Krishna).
+Champa, for her part, is unimpressed by either mother or son and makes fun of them when she returns to the Kotha.
+Jeevan gives her the agreed amount, which is promptly pocketed by the brothel owner, Lallubhai (Manmohan Krishna).